WakeRealityDev/IFTerpCrossCompileAndroidCMake/README.md

 This project uses clang and CMake system with integrated Android Studio 2.3.3 compilation of the NDK code.

-This app is also known as Thunderfall.
+This example app is also known as Thunderfall.

 Based on Hello JNI
 ======================